How to manage your Dover recruiter

 Manage for results, not process

 If you hired a senior recruiter, manage them like one.
+The fractional recruiter you chose is a member of your team—treat them like it.
 Inputs (outreach counts, message variants) matter most in the first two weeks as proxies for learning speed.
 After that, hold the work accountable to outcomes—quality screens, pass-through, offers, and ultimately hires.

 If you find yourself line-editing messages and reviewing boolean strings weeks into the engagement, either you've constrained a senior partner to act like a junior coordinator, or you've hired the wrong level of help.